|

 Hidden he was.
 The doctor opened the door and looked around curiously

 for a second.
 "Everyone ready?"
-Dr. Ross smirked to the cages as he
+Dr. Ross smirked to the cages

 stood in the threshold for a while.
-Suddenly, the doctor was tackled from
+Suddenly, the doctor was tackled

 behind and knocked to the ground, his glasses flying off and sliding